Roly polys tend to catch a lot of flack by gardeners who are frustrated with them chewing on their plants.

 Stake Plants

-For some reason in the United States, nobody ties up their summer squash, and I absolutely cannot figure out why.
+For some reason in the United States, nobody ties up their summer squash and zucchini, and I absolutely cannot fathom why.
 We just let them tip over and lay, sadly, on the ground.

 After learning, that Europe, Australia, and really most of the entire rest of the world ties their summer squash up a stake, I had to find out why.